 It’s getting close to the time when you can start a seedling indoors in preparation for having a healthy sprout to transplant when spring rolls around.
 Starting from seed is a common choice for many growers, as it’s far easier on the budget than buying young plants at a nursery.
 While it can be more profitable and add to the sense of pride you have in your grow when starting from seed, if care isn’t taken when transplanting the seedlings, it may cost you a whole lot more in the long run.

 That’s not say that you shouldn’t grow from seed, it just means that there’s a lot to be mindful of when moving your new plant from pot to ground.
-Here are the top six mistakes growers may make while transplanting:
+Here are the top six mistakes growers make while transplanting:

 It may be spring, but that doesn’t mean the storms and the cold fronts have magically disappeared.
 You may have set aside a weekend to start moving your sprouts outside, but if it’s unseasonably cold, going to storm, or the wind is kicking up – don’t do it.
-Yes they’re plants and yes the outside is their natural habitat, but their roots haven’t set into their new home yet, and a good storm can pull them right out and waste the months you’ve spent cultivating them.
+Yes they are plants and yes the outside is their natural habitat, but their roots haven’t set into their new home yet, and a good storm can pull them right out and waste the months you’ve spent cultivating them.

 In general, planting too deep is more of a warning for planting seeds – but it can negatively affect the sprouts, too.
 For sprouts, it’s a matter of keeping those new roots warm.
 The first few inches of the soil are warmer than the soil below.
 When planting the new growth, it’s best to dig a shallow trench and let the roots find their footing.
 Transplant shock can be worsened by roots being forced into soil that’s too cold.

 Transplanting can be stressful – for you and the plant – but GeoPot has just the thing to make part of the process easier on you both!
-The GeoPot Transplanter Pot with Velcro Seam.
-The GeoPot Fabric Transplanter Pot with Velcro Seam allows the side of the container to open for easy removal of the root ball when transplanting, which makes transplanting quick and easy while reducing transplanting shock.
-The GeoPot Transplanter Pot is durable, washable, reusable for up to 5 cycles, making it a great buy for commercial and personal growers alike!
+The GeoPot Transplanter Pot with Velcro Seam allows the side of the container to open for easy removal of the root ball when transplanting, which makes transplanting quick and easy and reduces shock.
+The GeoPot Transplanter Pot is durable, washable, and reusable for up to 5 cycles, making it a great buy for commercial and personal growers alike!